wombleton/gitlaw-nz/acts/F/Family Proceedings Act 1980.md

 ##### 174 Appeals from decisions of District Courts and Family Courts

-*   (1AA) This subsection applies to a decision of a Family Court or District Court, in proceedings under this Act (other than criminal proceedings or proceedings under [section 130][171]), to---
+*   (1AA) This subsection applies to a decision of a Family Court or District Court, in proceedings under this Act, to---

     *   (a) make or refuse to make an order; or